jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 ### Job ID Management

 #### Purpose of Job IDs
-Job IDs are critical for mining operation even though all chips receive the same work:
+Job IDs are critical for mining operation even though work is broadcast to all chips.

 1. **Asynchronous Nonce Returns**: Chips find and return nonces at unpredictable times